Scientific Computing in High-Energy Physics

 Content, Learning Outcome and Preconditions

-- use the Linux operating system at an advanced level;
+- use the Linux operating system at an advanced level and perform on it all tasks typically encountered by experimental physicists;

-- master in-depth the shell scripting and terminal control with Bash programming language;
+- master in-depth the shell scripting, terminal control, and task automation with Bash programming language;

 - use the most important ROOT functionalities (e.g. sampling, histogramming, plotting, fitting, data storage, file merging, etc.).